-The Colorado Opportunity Zone Program encourages long-term private investments in designated low-income communities by giving investors tax incentives for investing in real estate projects and operating businesses.
+The Opportunity Zone program is a federal incentive that encourages long-term private investments in designated low-income communities by giving investors tax benefits for investing in real estate projects and operating businesses.

-Investors receive tax incentives in the form of deferrals, reductions, and possible elimination of certain federal capital gains taxes.
+Investors receive tax incentives in the form of deferral and elimination of state and federal capital gains taxes.

-- educating investors, community leaders, developers, and other stakeholders
+- Hosting in-person and virtual events to educate investors, community leaders, developers, and other stakeholders

-- They can defer paying taxes on the original capital gain until they dispose of the investment or until 2026.
+- They can defer paying taxes on the original capital gain until they dispose of the investment or until 2026, whichever comes first.

 - If they hold the investment for at least ten years, they will not have to pay any capital gains tax on their opportunity zone investment.